markstringer-dti/markstringer-dti.github.io/dti.md

 The type of problem that I like to use as an example in this sector is cake.
 Ingredients for cake are well understood.
 The equipment needed to make cake is well understood.
 And there are recipes.
 Also, people understand the value of cake.
 Cake is nice.
 People like it, is has straight-forward value.

 #### Complicated
 That's the simple sector.
 Next to that is the complicated sector.
 There are lots of kinds of problems in the complicated sector.
-But they have one thing in common, like the problems in the simple sector, they are understood (by some people at least) and there are solutions that can be applied.
-The difference between complicated problems and simple problems is that complicated problems can't be *easily* understood or *easily* solve.
+But they have one thing in common.
+Like the problems in the simple sector, they are understood (by some people at least) and there are solutions that can be applied.
+There is a difference between complicated problems and simple problemsi.
+Complicated problems can be understood and solved, like simple problems.
+But complicated problems can't be *easily* understood or *easily* solveid.
 You will need to go on a training course, you might need to go on several training courses, those courses may take years.
 But if you pay attention and do well on the courses, at the end of them, you will be able to understand and solve these complicated problems.

 #### Complex
 OK, he's where it get's interesting.
 Next to the complicated sector, we have the complex sector.
 In the complex sector, problems aren't perfectly understood and solutions don't perfectly work.
 Obviously the two are connected.
 In the complex sector there are suggested approaches that work, a substantial proportion of the time.
 There is a *degree* of success.
 But there are some situations for which there aren't any clear solutions.